-With regards to the supply of temporary and permanent staff we have focused our attention on 25 customers who present the highest risk.
+With regards to the supply of temporary and permanent staff Gi Group have focused attention on 25 customers who present the highest risk.
 These companies have been selected by using specific criteria which highlighted particular risks, such as, volume and frequency of the staff supplied, the location of the company's site and the nationalities of the temporary and permanent candidates that are being supplied.